mykeln/teslaprep/README.md

 If you have a VIN, call your insurance to schedule the coverage date.

-## Before you take delivery, you should:
+## Before delivery day, you should:
 1. Watch the [Model 3 walkthrough videos on the support section of Tesla.com](https://www.tesla.com/support/model-3-videos).
 These are great at getting you started with the basics and will speed up your handover process.
 2. Review the information supplied on the [Tesla Support pages](https://www.tesla.com/support?redirect=no), these pages go over details on financing, trade-ins, vehicle registration, insurance, warranty, etc.
 3. Attend a [Tesla owner orientation event](https://www.tesla.com/events).
 You will meet other owners and learn lots of handy tips about general ownership, driving and living with the car.